EU sustainability regulations

 SFDR categorization of Polaris active funds

-Polaris’ current approach to sustainability is applied to Polaris most recent active funds, their portfolio companies and our investment process.
+Polaris’ current approach to sustainability is applied to Polaris active funds, their portfolio companies and our investment process.
 Based on our recent assessment of the SFDR, and the expected interpretation of this regulation, and our sustainability claims, we believe our active funds fall under the following categorization:

 - Funds managed under Polaris Private Equity strategy (“PPE”)